 The UST Duro Glow puts out 30 lumens on the lowest setting for 24 hours a day and just keeps going and going and going.
 It lasted for 33 days in our testing, using a set of generic batteries on its lowest setting.
 It glows in the dark, has four settings, and a sturdy, rubberized, impact-resistant base.
 This light scores well for its brightness and durability.
 It has some minor annoyances, but even so, with no glaring weaknesses, it's still towards the front of the pack.

 This light puts out a blasting 700 lumens on high and can do so for just over 22 hours.
 The frosted dome makes the light softer than it otherwise would be without it.
 The medium setting puts out 140 lumens (for up to 106 hours) and the low and SOS modes both glow at 30 lumens.
 You have the option of taking the dome light cover off and hanging it upside down by its plastic hook in order to illuminate a larger area with slightly more light.

 It doesn't have the same dimmability as many of the other models in this review.
-It just goes from 700 to 140 to 30 lumens with a lot of the spectrum just getting skipped in between.
+It just goes from 700 to 140 to 30 lumens.
 However, its longevity makes it well worth keeping around.

 The 30 Day Duro Glow has a rubberized housing which makes it a very durable product.
 UST claims that it is water-resistant, not waterproof, but we did submerge it in a river during testing and it came out totally fine.

-It didn't fail during testing, but we think that hook which enables the lantern to be hung from above could be one of the first pieces to break.
+It didn't fail during testing, but we think that the hanging hook could be a potential weak point.
 The lantern is relatively heavy, especially considering its 3 D batteries, and the hook is just not very sturdy plastic.

 The 30-Day Duro Glow has a bunch of subtle but useful features.
 This light has four modes; high, medium, low, and SOS strobe.